Flash memory: 3D integrated circuit technology

 3D integrated circuit (3D IC) technology stacks integrated circuit (IC) chips vertically into a single 3D IC package.
 Toshiba introduced 3D IC technology to NAND flash memory in April 2007, when they debuted a 16 GB eMMC compliant (product number THGAM0G7D8DBAI6, often abbreviated THGAM on consumer websites) embedded NAND flash memory package, which was manufactured with eight stacked 2 GB NAND flash chips.
 In September 2007, Hynix Semiconductor (now SK Hynix) introduced 24-layer 3D IC technology, with a 16 GB flash memory package that was manufactured with 24 stacked NAND flash chips using a wafer bonding process.
 Toshiba also used an eight-layer 3D IC for their 32 GB THGBM flash package and in 2008.
 In 2010, Toshiba used a 16-layer 3D IC for their 128 GB THGBM2 flash package, which was manufactured with 16 stacked 8 GB chips.
 In the 2010s, 3D ICs came into widespread commercial use for NAND flash memory in mobile devices.

 In 2016, Micron and Intel introduced a technology known as CMOS Under the Array/CMOS Under Array (CUA), Core over Periphery (COP), Periphery Under Cell (PUA), or Xtacking, in which the control circuitry for the flash memory is placed under or above the flash memory cell array.
 This has allowed for an increase in the number of planes or sections a flash memory chip has, increasing from two planes to four, without increasing the area dedicated to the control or periphery circuitry.
 This increases the number of IO operations per flash chip or die, but it also introduces challenges when building capacitors for charge pumps used to write to the flash memory.
 Some flash dies have as many as 6 planes.

 As of August 2017, microSD cards with a capacity up to 400 GB (400 billion bytes) were available.
 Samsung combined 3D IC chip stacking with its 3D V-NAND and TLC technologies to manufacture its 512 GB KLUFG8R1EM flash memory package with eight stacked 64-layer V-NAND chips.
 In 2019, Samsung produced a 1024 GB flash package, with eight stacked 96-layer V-NAND package and with QLC technology.
+The first 1 TB eUFS flash memory device for smartphones was introduced in 2019.

-In 2025, researchers announced experimental success with a device a 400-picosecond write time.
+In 2025, researchers announced experimental success with a device having a 400-picosecond write time.